mhaidarhanif/rewinds/README.md

 While in development, you can:

-- Generate Prisma types for `@prisma/client` with `nr prisma:generate`
+- Generate Prisma types for `@prisma/client` with `nr prisma:generate` (it runs `prisma generate`)
-- Check generated Prisma documentation with `nr docs:prisma` then open <http://localhost:5858>
+- Check generated Prisma documentation with `nr docs:prisma` (it runs `prisma-docs-generator serve`) then open <http://localhost:5858>
 - Visualize the schema with [Prismaliser](https://prismaliser.app)
+- Push Prisma schema changes for PlanetScale with `nr prisma:push` (it runs `prisma db push`)
+  - You might notice that with [PlanetScale](https://planetscale.com/docs/tutorials/prisma-quickstart) approach with [Prisma](https://prisma.io/docs/guides/database/using-prisma-with-planetscale), we don't need migration files in our repo, rather managed in their platform.

 ## Run Development Server